wolf43/Mac-OS-X-useful-concepts-and-commands/README.md

 * It performs process and thread abstarction
 * Manages virtual memory management
 * Task scheduling
 * Interprocess communication and messaging

-#### BSD layer
+#### BSD system calls
 * It provides UNIX process model
 * POSIX threading model
 * UNIX users and groups
 * Network stack

 #### libkern
 It is a built in C++ library that allows kernel components to be written in C++(in addition to C and assembly like most kernels are created)

 #### I/O kit
 It is a I/O device driver framework that runs in libkern(C++) enviornment